 Planning to strike off your private limited company?
 Our team of experienced lawyers is here to help.
 Schedule a free consultation today and receive personalized guidance on the strike-off process for your private limited company.

-The ROC will publish a public notice in STK-6 after it has received the application to remove the name from the list.
-The thirty days that follow the date that the notice was published are the time frame in which objections can be submitted.
+The Registrar of Companies (ROC) will publish a public notice in Form STK-6 after receiving an application to remove a company’s name from the list.
+The thirty days following the notice’s publication serve as the timeframe during which objections can be submitted.

-It is posted on the website of the Ministry of Corporate Affairs that the notice that the company is going out of business has received.
-In addition to that, it is published in the official gazette as well as in a prominent English newspaper.
-Additionally, the notice is published in a vernacular newspaper, the specific publication of which is determined by the location of the registered office of the company in question.
+The notice indicating that the company is going out of business is also posted on the Ministry of Corporate Affairs’ website.
+In addition, it is published in the official gazette and a prominent English newspaper.
+Moreover, the notice is published in a vernacular newspaper, which is selected based on the location of the company’s registered office.

-In addition to this, it provides the regulatory authorities with information for the closure.
-Examples of such authorities include the department of income tax, the authorities in charge of service tax, and any other entity that has jurisdiction over the company.
-The ROC looks for objections from departments like these on a regular basis.
+The notice provides regulatory authorities with information about the company’s closure.
+Examples of such authorities include the Income Tax Department, the Service Tax authorities, and any other entities with jurisdiction over the company.
+The ROC regularly seeks objections from these departments as part of the process.

-the applicant has submitted a request to the Tribunal for the approval of a compromise or arrangement.
-In addition, the processes regarding the same have not yet come to a conclusion with
+• The applicant has submitted a request to the Tribunal for the approval of a compromise or arrangement, and the processes regarding the same have not yet concluded.

-Under Chapter XX, is being wound up either by the Tribunal or is being wound up voluntarily
+• The firm is being wound up either by the Tribunal or voluntarily under Chapter XX.

 Does the prosecution have a case?